 - Shade conditions - The roof should get no-to-little shade.
 Shade on even a portion of one panel can reduce the electrical output of an entire string of panels.
 Consider the trees on your property, including whether they are still growing and the amount of shade they create in different seasons.

 Like any major home improvement project, it's best to get quotes from multiple installers.
 A quote for a solar installation should include:

 - An estimate of how much solar power you can expect to generate with a certain number of solar panels

 - A roof assessment (see Check Your Roof)

 - The types of panels, racks, and inverters to be installed

 Ask installers to provide multiple cost scenarios.
 This should include the cost with and without the federal tax credit of 30 percent.
 It should also include how different financing options will impact your cost (e.g. bank loan, home equity loan, a line of credit, a power purchase agreement, or an outright cash purchase).
 Provided quotes should also include any additional available incentives.

-- The installer should be licensed and have a credentialed electrician on staff.
+The installer should be licensed and have a credentialed electrician on staff.
 Many installers carry North American Board of Certified Energy Practitioners (NABCEP) certification.
-Also, check with the City's Building Department (491-1460) to determine if the contractor is registered with the City.
+Also, call the City's Building Department at 491-1460 to determine if the contractor is registered with the City.

-Installing solar panels typically takes 4-5 hours, unless the project requires a ground-mount system or unique racking (racking is what attaches the panels to the roof).
+Installing solar panels typically takes 4 to 5 hours, unless the project requires a ground-mount system or unique racking (racking is what attaches the panels to the roof).
 A representative of First Energy must approve the solar-to-grid connection, ensuring property safety measures have been met.